Rosewood History

 21st January 1940 – A violent, cyclonic storm hit Rosewood.
 Rosewood’s Time of Terror

 24th January 1941 – Bernard Joseph Carey (38), married, was swept from an overturned boat, in the Bremer River, near Bremer View, on the Mt.
 Walker Road and was never seen again.
 With another man, he crossed the river by boat to move stock on the other side.
+The two men were employed on the property of Mr. W. R. V. Leeson, situated about five miles from Rosewood, on the Mt.
+Walker road.
 On their return trip, a floating log hit the boat, and it overturned.
 Carey was swept away, but his companion reached the bank.
 Rosewood police searched the river banks until after dark, and resumed the the next day but Carey was not found.
 After searching for three days they found his body floating only about 30 yards from the spot where he disappeared originally.
 The police theory was that Carey’s clothes became entangled in the branches of a submerged tree, and were released by the grappling operations.
 In the dragging, the police used about 70ft. of rope, and they were aided by a boat lent by Mr. M. Yarrow.
 The hole at this point in the river normally was between 20 and 30ft, deep, but during the flood the depth was about 50ft.
 When found, he still had a bag he was carrying when his boat capsized.

 13th April 1941 – Miss Lottie Harding (33 years) was found dead near her home with bullet wounds in her neck and mouth.
 The discovery was made by her parents, Mr. and Mrs.Ernest Harding of Cabanda, about three miles from Rosewood.
 They had left home in the morning to visit relatives in the district and when they returned about midday they found their daughter lying near the house with a pea-rifle and some discharged caps nearby.
 She had been unwell for some time.